Singularity Categories of B\"ackstr\"om Orders: Examples

 \begin{acknowledgement} The author would like to thank his supervisor Osamu Iyama for suggesting this problem and for his constant encouragement, insightful discussions, and valuable comments.
+The author also thanks to Xiao-wu Chen for helpful comments on the paper.
 The author is also grateful to his labmates, especially Ryu Tomonaga, for their helpful discussions and support throughout his studies. \end{acknowledgement}

 \begin{bibdiv} \begin{biblist}*{labels={alphabetic}}